love your life. live well in love.™

 Living Well with Chronic Pain & Illness

-Through my own journey, I discovered that chronic pain doesn’t just limit your ability to do the things you once loved—like skiing, dancing, or traveling.
+Through my own journey (read more about my journey here), I discovered that chronic pain doesn’t just limit your ability to do the things you once loved - like skiing, dancing, or traveling.
 It changes everything.
 It shifts responsibilities within your family, alters your career and educational goals, and challenges the very identity of who you are and who you want to become.

 What saved me, and what I now share with my clients, is learning how to truly live with pain, not just survive it.
 Breathing techniques, mindfulness exercises, and physical activities like pilates, walking, and barre changed my very existence.
 These practices helped me manage my pain, reduce stress, and reclaim a sense of physical and emotional balance.

-But I also learned an invaluable lesson: Asking for support.
+Through my journey, I also learned an invaluable lesson: Asking for support.
 It's easy to feel like we should “tough it out” on our own, but chronic pain is not something you have to handle in isolation.
-Whether it’s leaning on family, friends, or a professional, asking for help is not a sign of weakness—it's a crucial part of healing and living fully again.
+Whether it’s leaning on family, friends, or a professional, asking for help is not a sign of weakness - it's a crucial part of healing and living fully again.

 Integrating ACT & CBT in Our Work Together